NxHunter/Wolcen-Character-Save-JSON/README.md

 		},

 The above can be used as a template, ensure that if you copy and paste, you copy an entire section stating from { and ending with },

+## Line 40-43

+	"SkillBar":	[{
+			"Slot":	12,
+			"SkillName":	"player_brutalstrike"
+		}],

+This group of information is the skills that are placed onto your right click and 1,2,3,4 slots.
+There is normally very little need to manually configure this at this time.
+These changes are best made using the UI in game.

+## Line 44-50

+	"BeltConfig":	[{
+			"Id":	0,
+			"Locked":	0
+		}, {
+			"Id":	1,
+			"Locked":	1
+		}],

+## Line 51-60

+	"Versions":	{
+		"SaveVersion":	"1.0.0.0",
+		"StatsVersion":	"1.0.0.0",
+		"ItemsVersion":	"1.0.0.0",
+		"InventoryVersion":	"1.0.0.0",
+		"ASTVersion":	"1.0.0.0",
+		"ASTVariantsVersion":	"1.0.0.0",
+		"PSTVersion":	"1.0.0.0",
+		"StorylineVersion":	"1.0.0.0"
+	},

+This seems to be a set of indicator values to ensure the game client knows which versions of particular prompts to display.
+I would advise do not change these.